JamieJQuinn/Lagrange/_posts/2018-07-10-webgl-fluid-1.md

 #### Boundary Conditions

 The boundary shader is a little more interesting because we're not rendering (or simulating) over the full domain, since the boundary conditions should only affect the pixels around the edges.
 So instead of rendering to a square, we simply render lines around the domain using `gl.LINE_LOOP`.
 The shader itself sets the velocity and ink level at the boundary to $$0$$ by returning `gl_FragColor = vec4(0,0,0,0)`.

+## Conclusion

+So, to wrap up, we've gone over the basics of fluid mechanics, written through the language of partial differential equations.
+We've transformed those equations into finite difference formulae that can be readily calculated by a computer.
+Finally, we've figured out a way we can write those formulae using javascript and WebGL to simulate the fluid in real time on any modern graphics card, all within the browser!

+Next up, we'll explore moving to 2D, and simulating a few more interesting 1D fluid equations.